What is the Laspeyres Price Index?

 - Quantities for future years do not need to be calculated – only base year quantities (weightings) are used

-- A meaningful comparison as changes in the index are attributed to the changes in price
+- Presents a meaningful comparison, as changes in the index are attributable to the changes in price

-The main disadvantage of the Laspeyres Price Index is that it is upward-biased and tends to overstate price increases (compared to other price indices).
-The index, therefore, overestimates price levels and inflation.
-It is due to:
+The main disadvantages of the index are that it is upward-biased and tends to overstate price increases (compared to other price indices).
+Therefore, it tends to overestimate price levels and inflation.
+This is due to:

 - New goods: More expensive new goods that cause an upward bias in prices.

-- Quality changes: Price increases solely due to quality improvements.
-It should not be considered inflation.
+- Quality changes: Price increases solely due to quality improvements should not be considered inflation.

 - Substitution: Substituting goods or services that have become relatively cheaper for those that have become relatively more expensive.